The team

 Karen Alexander is an independent film and moving image curator, writer and researcher.
 She has worked with and for the BFI, the Royal College of Art and a consultant for a diverse range of cinemas, galleries and arts organisations.
 Karen works across media, arts and culture, programming and running courses on black British representation, independent cinema, national identity and collective memory.
 Recent projects include Black Star (BFI 2016), Black Atlantic Cinema Club (Autograph Watershed 2016) Philomela’s Chorus (2017) and Dream Time: We All have Stories for Nuit Blanche (Toronto 2018).

-Currently, Karen works as a tutor at the University of the Arts, London and has been guest curator and consultant at Cinema Rediscovered since its inception.
+Karen has recently joined the board of Longplayer and is currently a tutor on the Fine Art BA at Central St Martins, University of the Arts, London.
+She has been guest curator and consultant at Cinema Rediscovered since its inception.

 Photo of Graeme Hogge